-Selecting a Privacy Setting is part of creating an Event App or Community and determines how attendees gain access.
-While anyone can download the Webex Events App or your Branded App from the Apple App Store or Google Play Store, you control who can access your content within those apps.
-Your Event App or Community's Privacy Settings serve as the gateway to this access.
-There are three options to choose from – Public, Event Code, and Invite Only.
+Selecting a Privacy Setting is part of creating an Event App and determines how attendees gain access.
+While anyone can download the Webex Events App or your Branded App from the Apple App Store or Google Play Store, you control who can access each Event App in those apps.
+Your Event App Privacy Settings let you choose one of three options — Public, Event Code, and Invite Only.

-Send attendees the link to your Event App or Community's Promo Page to direct them to your Mobile App and Web App quickly and easily.
+Send attendees the link to your Event App Promo Page to direct them to your Mobile App and Web App quickly and easily.
 The Promo Page becomes available after you publish.

 Alternate terms: Event App Promo Page, Landing Page, Event App Landing Page

-An action you must take when setting up Registration, an Event App, a Community, or Onsite.
-In the case of Registration, Event Apps, and Communities, publishing is how you apply a credit to gain access to further customization beyond basic configuration.
+An action you must take when setting up Registration, an Event App, or Onsite.
+In the case of Registration, and Event Apps publishing is how you apply a credit to gain access to further customization beyond basic configuration.

-Use this product by itself and export registrant data to another platform, or sync data automatically with an Event App or a Community.
+Use this product by itself and export registrant data to another platform, or sync data automatically with an Event App.